Explore the Beauty of Minnesota’s Iron Range

 What is Minnesota’s Iron Range?

 There are actually three iron ranges in Northern Minnesota: Cuyuna, Vermilion and Mesabi.
-They stretch from Crosby in the east to the Ely area in the west.
+They stretch from Crosby in the west to the Ely area in the east.
 This Minnesota Iron Range road trip touches in all three of these areas.

 Back as far as two billion years ago, mountains formed in the Mesabi area which were later engulfed by a shallow sea.
 The long process of erosion and evaporation of the sea resulted in deposits of iron and taconite across this area.